Katylub/Data-Representation-Project/README.md

 The database contain a table called "clients" that provide information of clients as names, surname and price.
 The main idea is to adapt to different business.

-You can see the command to create the database [here.](https://github.com/Katylub/Data-Representation-Project/blob/main/create_database.py)
+You can see the command to create the table [here.](https://github.com/Katylub/Data-Representation-Project/blob/main/createtable.py)

 ## References
 To create this program was necessary to use: